doug-101/TreeTag/README.md

 left arrow at the top will complete the deletion.
 Once completed, deleted items cannot be recovered.

+In TreeTag Settings, there is an option for the Days to Store Undo History.
+Undo operations older than this many days are not written to files.
+This does not remove undos currently in a session - it only affects what is written.
+So undo operations from the most recent changes will always be available, even if older than this setting.
+They only disappear after more changes are made (written to a file), and then the file is closed.
+Setting the number of days to 0 will prevent all undo operations from being written to files.
+Setting it to a very large number will effectively prevent undos from being automatically removed.

 ## Settings View

 The settings view contains general customization options.
 Options not